TheCBProject/CodeChickenCore/README.md

 CodeChickenCore
 ==============

-**Note: CodeChickenCore is now deprecated in 1.11.2, please use [CodeChickenLib](https://github.com/TheCBProject/CodeChickenLib) in it's place.**
+**Note: As of 1.11, CodeChickenCore is dead.
+Please use [CodeChickenLib](https://github.com/TheCBProject/CodeChickenLib) in it's place, which contains almost all of its functionality.**

 This is the core of all ChickenBones mods.